This article will unfold the most useful home gardening tips for first-time or beginner-level gardeners.

 No plant will grow without proper sunlight and you cannot obviously buy it.

-So, if you are planning to start gardening at home be it on terrace or balcony or your backyard.
+So, if you are planning to start gardening at home be it on the terrace or balcony, or in your backyard.

 Then make sure the place where you are thinking of gardening receives at least 3-5 hours of sunlight.